 Dehydrating with Convection Ovens

-If you have convection oven, chances are it dehydrates - read your manual (or download it off the internet) to find out how.
+If you have a convection oven, chances are it dehydrates - read your manual (or get it off the internet) to find out how.